* June home prices +0.8 pct on month vs +0.9 pct in May

 Home prices rose month-on-month in 63 of 70 cities monitored by the NBS in June, down from 65 in May.

-Recent buoyancy in land markets in tier-1 cities - typically a prelude to home price increases - will reinforce market expectations that prices will continue to rise.
+Recent buoyancy in land markets in tier-1 cities - typically a prelude to home price increases - will reinforce market expectations that prices remain on an upward trend.

 Reuters started its weighted China home price index in January 2011 when the NBS stopped providing nationwide data, only giving home price changes in each of 70 major cities.